 What to serve with orange glazed salmon

 This glaze salmon makes a wonderful weeknight dinner.
-We love serving this orange glazed salmon with some instant pot white rice and lemon garlic oven brussel sprouts.
+We love serving this orange glazed salmon with some instant pot white rice and roasted butternut squash or lemon garlic oven brussel sprouts.
 This salmon recipe also goes quite well with any kind of salad such as homemade potato salad or Mediterranean salad.

 What to do with the leftovers?